hongchaozhang/hongchaozhang.github.io/source/_posts/2015-07-09-Basic-Git-Commands.md

 ## <a name="check_status"></a>Check Current Status

 ### Origin
-Use `git config --get remote.origin.url` to get current origin address.
+Use`git remote -v` or `git config --get remote.origin.url` to get current origin info.

 ### Branch Info
 Use `git branch -vv` to get all your local branchs' tracking branch.
 You can also use `git show remote origin` to get the tracking info, but with a lot of trivial info.